 Our Club is a vital part of our community.
 It is diverse, and it is growing, and it is having an important impact on our youth.

-The Boys & Girls Club of Greater Salem serves over 300 kids, ages 5 through 18 each day in three locations.
+The Boys & Girls Club of Greater Salem serves over 500 kids annually, ages 5 through 18 each day in three locations.

 Over the past 12 months, the average daily attendance in the Drop-In Program has increased nearly 50%